BurdetteLamar/AboutRuby/core/Hash/template.md

 ```

 When the only argument is a [Hash-convertible object](#hash-convertible-objects),
-converts the object and returns the new hash:
+converts the object and returns the resulting Hash:

 ```ruby
 class Foo